 One would think that it isn't an OS for long-haired metalheads who write crappy sf on their lunch breaks.
 Nevertheless, it's the OS with which I'm most comfortable.
 Nor is it my first Unix.
 My first Unix, if you're willing to count experience gained in a college computer lab, was SunOS 3.x on a SPARCstation.

 Exposure to Unix while learning C was a revelation, and while I never became a systems programmer, I got familiar enough with Unix that I soon chafed against the limitations of the PC DOS that came with my first PC (a secondhand IBM PS Value/Point) and the various incarnations of Windows with which I had to cope at school and later at work.

-Once I left school and got a job as a developer, I built a new computer and ran a variety of Unix systems at home.
+Once I had left school and gotten a job as a software developer, I built a new computer and ran a variety of Unix systems at home.
 Before I finally got around to trying OpenBSD on a secondhand Lenovo Thinkpad, I ran FreeBSD for a while, used Intel Macbooks, and did entirely too much distro-hopping.

 If I learned anything, it was the following:

 - GNU/Linux is for people who loathe Microsoft